 - Grants, Scholarships, and Awards are provided for support of graduate or undergraduate research assistants to help carry out the proposed research.
 Stipends are taxable and must be filed as a source of income for the tax year in which the funds were received.

 - Indirect Costs (IDC) or Facilities and Administrative (F&A) Cost appears as a single separate item in the budget.
 This item is not university profit; rather, it represents the total costs to the University in support of the project which cannot be directly attributed to a project activity.
 This can include a portion of the University’s overall administrative costs such as purchasing and procurement, personnel, payroll, buildings, equipment, maintenance, office space, utilities, and research administration.
 The IDC rates at Kentucky State University are approved by the U.S. Department of Health and Human Services, Division of Cost Allocation.
-Please see full rate agreement in the Appendix and on the OSP website in the Information section.
-Any deviation from the Approved IDC rates must be approved by the Director for the Office of Research, Grants, and Sponsored Programs.
+Please see full rate agreement in the Appendix and on the ORSP website in the Information section.
+Any deviation from the IDC rates must be approved by the Deputy Provost for the Office of Research and Sponsored Programs.

 - In accordance with OMB Circular A-110, cost sharing must be verifiable and auditable within Cost Sharing, known as cost matching, is the portion of the project costs that are pledged by the requestor and any other non-federal agency.
 Cost sharing can be a mandatory requirement by the agency.
-OMB Circulars A-21 and A-110 have very specific regulations regarding the documentation of all cost sharing in the University’s accounting system; must not be included as contributions for any other federally-funded project or program; must be necessary and reasonable to accomplish project or program objectives; must be allowable in accordance with the applicable cost principles (OMB Circular A-21); the terms and conditions of the funding agency and the KSU policies; must be funded from non-federal sources unless authorized by federal statute; and must be incurred during the term of the agreement.
+OMB Uniform Guidance have very specific regulations regarding the documentation of all cost sharing in the University’s accounting system; must not be included as contributions for any other federally-funded project or program; must be necessary and reasonable to accomplish project or program objectives; must be allowable in accordance with the applicable cost principles (OMB Uniform Guidance); the terms and conditions of the funding agency and the KSU policies; must be funded from non-federal sources unless authorized by federal statute; and must be incurred during the term of the agreement.
 Non-documentation of cost sharing may result in disallowed costs of the funding agency.
-All matching contributions must be approved by the Dean of the College and the Office of Research, Grants, and Sponsored Programs prior to submission of the proposal.
+All matching contributions must be approved by the Dean of the College and the Office of Research and Sponsored Programs prior to submission of the proposal.